UPDATE: Getting Rid of Our Stuff

 Downsizing, paring down, minimalism, spring cleaning.
 No matter what you call it, getting rid of your stuff isn’t easy.
 Follow our process of getting ride of 95% of our belongings in preparation to travel long-term as digital nomads.

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

 Some things went as planned, some did not...

 We did a pare down of our ‘keep and store’ belongings so well that we ended up keeping things we never thought we would.
 We chose to keep the aforementioned shelving and a few organizer storage drawers and because of this each drawer became a small space to store stuff.
-Rather than leave this as empty space, it became our 6-12 boxes mentioned above.
-Even with all the drawers available for use, we only filled up about 2/3rds of them.
+Rather than leave this as empty space, it replaced the 6-12 boxes we planned on storing.
+Even with all the drawers available for use, we only filled up about two-thirds of them!

 On the other hand, our ‘keep and travel with’ stuff became too big of a pile.
 We thought we were being pretty minimalistic and cutting everything down to the bare minimum.